14 Essential Armenian Restaurants to Try in Los Angeles

 It’s no secret that some of the best food in LA is hidden in strip malls and Falafel Arax in Little Armenia is proof of that.
-It’s a no frills sandwich shop featuring some of the best Middle Eastern street food like falafels, shawarma, and kabobs.
-Dishes can be served on a plate or in a sandwich (but we think falafel and shawarma belong in between bread).
+It’s a no-frills sandwich shop featuring some of the best Middle Eastern street food like Falafel, Shawarma, and Kabobs.
+Dishes can be served on a plate or in a sandwich (but we think falafel and shawarma belong in between thick slices of fresh pita bread).
 The food here is best suited for takeout so you can make a delicious mess on the comfort of your couch.

 Glendale and Hollywood

-Carousel Restaurant is Armenian-owned but the food served here has a Middle Eastern flair.
+Carousel Restaurant is Armenian-owned, but the food served here has Middle Eastern flair.
 An expansive menu features an assortment of kebabs and seafood plates, but the real stars of the show here are the appetizers.
 You could easily order a full feast just from the laundry list of hot and cold mezze starter dishes.
-The falafel, sarma, and hammos are fantastic dishes to start with and the khash-khash kebab with beef lula is one of their specialty dishes.
-Make sure to save room for dessert: the ossmanlieh is a roasted vermicelli dough filled with cream.
+The Falafel, Sarma, and Hammos are fantastic dishes to start with and the Khash-Khash Kebab with beef lula is one of their specialty dishes.
+Make sure to save room for dessert: the Osmalieh involves roasted vermicelli dough filled with cream.

 How to order: Order delivery or takeout online here.

-Foodies flock to Tonir Cafe for the marinated kabobs cooked on an open charcoal grill.
+Food lovers flock to Tonir Cafe for the marinated kabobs cooked on an open-charcoal grill.
 The unassuming cafe has casual indoor seating but you’re not here for ambiance.
-The top notch meat skewers are generously portioned and if you’re with a group consider ordering the family specials for a variety of meats.
+The top-notch meat skewers are generously portioned and if you’re with a group consider ordering the family specials for a variety of meats.

 Basturma is the Armenian equivalent to bresaola in Italy.
 It’s an air-dried cured beef with tons of flavor and tastes good on its own or between thick, folded pita bread.
 The sandwiches here might look plain but they’re anything but.
 Thinly pressed paninis served with pickled vegetables pack a punch and they’re perfect for picnics or a quick afternoon bite.

-How to order: Order delivery or takeout online here
+How to order: Walk in or order delivery or takeout online.

-Need a reason to indulge?
+Glendale Need a reason to indulge?
 How about a delicious Armenian bakery offering a limited menu of savory treats with nothing over $4?
-Order one of everything and definitely try their best sellers, the spinach or cheese beoreks.
-The lahmajun is a traditional Armenian dish that’s also popular which looks like a pizza topped with minced meat instead of cheese.
+Order one of everything and definitely try their best sellers, the Spinach or Cheese Boreks.
+The Lahmajune is a traditional Armenian dish that’s also popular—it looks like a pizza topped with minced meat instead of cheese.